applicaster/developer.applicaster.com/content/app-analytics/App-Analytics.md

 **Side Menu: Search Results Clicked** | Measures tapping on a search result.
 **Show Was Clicked** | Measures tapping on an item from type Show, which opens the Show screen.
 **Link Category Was Clicked** | Measures tapping on an item of type Link Category, in order to open the Link Category.
 **Category Was Clicked** | Measures tapping on an item of type Category which is not a Show, in order to open the category.
 This event excludes tapping on categories from the side menu).
+**Podcast Category Session** | Measures the duration of time spent in the audio category.
+**Play Audio Episode** | Measures plays of the Podcast/audio category.
 **Channel Schedule: Program Clicked** | Measures tapping on a Program in the Full EPG screen.
 **EPG: Now Button Clicked** | Measures tapping on the ‘Now’ button in EPG screens, which locates the list on the present program.
 **Program: Personal Reminder Turned On/Off** | Measures tapping on an 'on/off Reminder' button, to turn on/off a personal reminder notification when a program is live from within the 'live program' componentized cells.